 Affiliate Revenue Model

-Companies that run on the Affiliate Revenue Model, among different types of revenue models for startups, act as middlemen facilitating a common platform for merchants (or service providers) and customers (or clients).
+Companies that run on the Affiliate Revenue Model – another best revenue model for startups, act as middlemen facilitating a common platform for merchants (or service providers) and customers (or clients).

 The good bit is you don’t need to have your own services/products if your startup is solely based on the Affiliate Revenue Model.